Sistemo v0.5.0: Storage-Driven Machine Lifecycle

 Attach and detach

-Data volumes can be moved between VMs.
-Create a volume once, attach it to whichever VM needs it, detach when done.
+Data volumes can be moved between machines.
+Create a volume once, attach it to whichever machine needs it, detach when done.

 sistemo volume create 2G --name appdata